chef/chef-web-docs/chef_master/source/api_chef_server.rst

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``GET`` method is used to return a list of all data bags on the Chef server.
+The ``GET`` method is used to return a list of all data bags on the Chef Infra Server.

 This method has no parameters.